dashed-slug/wallets/readme.txt

 Keep in mind that no software is set-and-forget.
 Once you install software, it then needs to be maintained.
 If you find that you are having trouble installing the plugin or connecting it to a wallet, even with help, this is a good indication that you should not be running a wallet with people's money on it.

 Remember that you have two options: stand-alone wallets or web wallets.
 Running a web wallet is considerably easier than a stand-alone wallet, as it does not require system administration skills.
 As a general rule, if you have trouble using Linux from the command line, you will be better off installing a web wallet.

+= I am setting up a Bitcoin full node.
+In my .conf file I have provided the rpcuser and rpcpass parameters.
+Instead, the plugin recommends the rpcauth parameter. =

+You should *either* use `rpcuser` and `rpcpass` to specify login credentials to the RPC API, *or* `rpcauth`, but not both.
+The `rpcauth` parameter is simply a way to specify a hashed/salted version of the username and password, rather than the plaintext values.
+The plugin recommends a hash that contains the username and password you have provided in the coin adapter settings.
+It uses the algorithm from [`rpcauth.py`](https://github.com/bitcoin/bitcoin/tree/master/share/rpcauth).

 = How can I integrate the plugin with my site? =